 - SPAD - The Sports Administration specialization is designed for those interested in taking leadership roles in various areas of athletics.

-Most of our M.Ed. programs allow the student to demonstrate content proficiency by means of a "capstone" project.
+Our M.Ed. programs allow the student to demonstrate content proficiency by means of a "capstone" project.
 Some of these projects include an internship near the end of the program.

 - EDAD - Students are required to complete a practicum under the mentorship of a certified administrator and log observed hours in several state-mandated standards.
 Students also write a "mini project" which benefits a school in some way.